ericdunbar/ics2o9_wiki/Health-and-Environment-in-Computer-Careers.md

 _There will be a limit to the number of words per response._

 1. Choose a single career that requires computer skills (more than word processing or spreadsheets).
-Describe why this is the best possible career over any other (100 words).
+Describe why this is the best possible career for you (100 words).
 2. Choose a single college or university program *outside of Ontario* related to the career above.
 Describe why you would choose this school (100 words).
 3. Identify the [Essential Skills](http://www.skills.edu.gov.on.ca/OSP2Web/TCU/DisplayEssentialSkills.xhtml) required for the career you chose in #1 above (minimum 3).
 Describe why they are required (200 words).
 4. Describe any health concerns that could arise in this career, related to the use of computers (150 words).